RecardoIT/Active-Directory-Setup-Administration/README.md

 You will then be asked to restart your machine, if not then manually press windows logo, the power button and restart your machine.
 After doing so, the machine will apply the needed computer settings.
 <img src="https://imgur.com/UzIzOVm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Finally, open "Server Manager" again, and if successful your AD DS will be marked green, as well as anything else installed during the creation of your internal domain!
+Open "Server Manager" again, and your AD DS will be marked green, as well as anything else installed!
 <img src="https://imgur.com/gxBpXHt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ## Organising Active Directory